 Here’s an example of a utility I wrote to help called the Stream Personalization REST API.
 This integration was completed in about a dozen lines of code:

 The code above can now be called from any file like so:

-APIs are the building blocks of modern applications.
+APIs are the building blocks of modern applications and Stream is your feed API.
 They govern how an application can talk to another, as well as to the database.
 While we have other flavors of API structures (GraphQL, etc.), RESTful APIs continue to pull their own weight and aren’t going anywhere soon.

 If you’re interested in seeing a fully built out skeleton for a REST API built with Node.js, Express, Mongoose, and MongoDB, head over to this GitHub repo.

 As always, if you have any questions, please don’t hesitate to reach out to me on Twitter or below in the comments.
 Thank you!